 Helping your child identify warning signs is an important step in helping him/her manage anger.
 Identify acceptable ways of responding to feelings with your child (jump on the trampoline, draw a mandala, paint, change rooms).
 For instance, give your child a paper on which you can ask him/her to identify warning signs by drawing on one side of the paper what he/she feels when the anger begins (How I felt) and drawing on the other side how he/she responded to those feelings in a healthy way (What I did).

-TIP: It can be helpful for your child to pair feelings and reactions (for instance, when I start getting angry I ride my bike; when I start getting bored, I colour a mandala).
+TIP: It can be helpful for your child to pair feelings and reactions (for instance, when I start getting angry I ride my bike; when I start getting bored, I color a mandala).
+The Emotions Kit has numerous resources to help teach your kid to manage difficult emotions.

 3) Teach your child to manage stress

-Young children need to be taught to regulate their behaviour and develop acceptable ways of expressing their emotions.
-Exercises such as breathing exercises, relaxation, imagination and distraction have been found to be effective when dealing with angry children.
+Young children need to be taught to regulate their behavior and develop acceptable ways of expressing their emotions.
+Exercises such as breathing exercises, relaxation, imagination, and distraction have been found to be effective when dealing with angry children.

 Mandalas are an excellent art therapy for calming children.
 A mandala is a circular complex and abstract design that uses evenly distributed patterns to create a feeling of balance and harmony.
 You and your child can create these designs or you can download them for free here.
 You can also get a paperback version here.